pucelle/ffmpeg.js/README.md

 # Markers after fork

-Before compling, ensure there are 6GB memory available at your Linux system / Virtual machine / Docker Environment, or the compling will fail.
+Before compling, ensure 4GB memory available at your Linux system / Virtual machine / Docker Environment, or the compling may fail.

 If you are working on Windows, run: